How to validate the deployment

 snap install anbox-cloud-tests

 To run the validation tests, you must generate a configuration file for it first.
 The tests include an interactive generator that you can use to generate the configuration file.
 Run the following command:

 As mentioned by the command you have to store the printed configuration to a file so it can be used by the tests later on.
 Also you need to register the generated TLS certificate for the AMS tests with AMS.
 See How to control AMS remotely for more details on how to do that.

 Depending on your deployment you can further customise the generated configuration.
-For example may your deployment only support a single architecture for the containers.
+For example may your deployment only support a single architecture for the instances.
 For that make sure the

 suites.ams.supported-architectures field is set to the right list of architectures.